coachshea/neo-pipe/readme.md

 npipe\_ft
 -----------

-This command simply sets the filetype of the output.
+The npipe\_ft command sets the filetype of the output buffer.
 For example, if we are pumping text through a mongodb database, we would likely want the output to have json syntax highlighting.